rightstech/data-science-for-business/material/script.md

 * Equality - You find this right mentioned in many, many places.
 And see CEDAW articles 2, 10, 11 and 13.
 * Education - in most of the major human rights treaties.
 * Information - for example, International Covenant on Civil and Political Rights, article 19
-* The right to science - see United Nations Covenant on Ecomonic, Social, and Cultural Rights, article 15
+* The right to science - see United Nations Covenant on Economic, Social, and Cultural Rights, article 15

 ## 1.7 Examples of famous women in information technology